M3-org/charter/README.md

 ## Who we are

-> We are a group of makers working to build a practical "Metaverse" into existence.
+> We are a group of makers working to reify a practical "Metaverse".
 > We are doing this through open products, content production, education, and fundraising.

 Let's break that down.